The Making of a Fishing Museum

 In retrospect, it was an obscene proposal because the people of Brighton had already paid over and over again for the building in Church Street, and for the staff and display equipment to house their own history.
 By way of a consolation prize, while not more space was allocated, the local history gallery in Brighton Museum has now been beautifully re-thought and renewed; not least by the hard work of Jackie Frisby.
 John Roles, senior keeper of local history, instigated the `My Brighton' Project to complement the new exhibition.

-What came together on that Saturday morning in July of 1992 was Alan's the country, holding a range of nation- folklore and love of the traditional wooden clinker-built beach boats, my history and a mutual desire to maintain and enhance the working fishing community position on the sea-front, many of whom can be traced back long before
+What came together on that Saturday morning in July of 1992 was Alan's the country, holding a range of nation- folklore and love of the traditional wooden clinker-built beach boats, my history and a mutual desire to maintain and enhance the working fishing community position on the sea-front, many of whom can be traced back long before the emergence of new Brighton.
+We were embarking on a project that would end up in modern parlance as being a venture in `community museology'.

 As important, was the fact that Alan and the other fishermen all had a range of chills in wood and metal since, like most inshore fishermen, they were all bi-occupational from time to time.
 I had a similar range of skills because I had worked as a manual worker for the first ten years of my adult life, and had organised exhibitions since being at the University.